How to Get from Tallinn Airport to City Centre (2026 Local Guide)

 Tallinn Airport sits just 4 km from the Old Town.
-In most cases, you will be in the city centre within 20 minutes of leaving the terminal.
+In practice, you reach central Tallinn within 15–20 minutes of leaving the terminal.

-This guide explains the fastest, cheapest and most comfortable way to get from Tallinn Airport to city centre, with practical details that first-time visitors often miss.
+Below is the simplest, fastest and most cost-effective way to get from Tallinn Airport to the city centre — with clear ticket details and a few practical points first-time visitors often miss.

-If you are spending 2 days in Tallinn, this transfer becomes almost effortless — especially if you stay near the historic centre.
+If you are spending 2 days in Tallinn, this transfer is almost effortless, especially if you stay near the historic core.
 For a structured plan, see → my 2 Days in Tallinn itinerary.

 How Far Is Tallinn Airport from the City Centre?